readysettech/readyset/docs/src/crate_organization.md

   * Is this crate still maintained?
 Unmaintained crates may cause headaches if we have to make changes or update dependencies.
   * Does it have a license we are allowed to use?
-  * Does it have any security vulnurabilities.
+  * Does it have any security vulnerabilities.

 > The latter two are checked in CI via `cargo deny`.
 See `//deny.toml` for more
 > information on what checks are performed by `cargo deny`.